Lest we forget - all who died on country

 In 2015 Hazel wrote the iconic poem entitled 'The Poppies and the Peas’ which has been listed in the world catalogue of resistance poetry.

-Hazel currently lectures in flora recognition at CIT, while growing the Making Peasce Movement alongside traditional owners.
+Hazel currently lectures in flora recognition at TAFE, while growing the Making Peasce Movement alongside traditional owners.

 Sign up to hear about upcoming events, fundraisers, and important dates.